 Elf’s Farm Yard

-Another adorable activity in Santa Claus Village is Elf’s Farm Yard.
+Another Santa Claus Village activity is the adorable Elf’s Farm Yard.
 Tickets for this attraction are 15 euros for adults and children (3-15y) are 10 euros.
 The Elf’s Farm Yard is a beautiful little area amongst the trees with a lot of family fun activities.

 Our first activity in the farmyard was reindeer petting.
 An employee let us into the pen and gave us instructions on how to be appropriate with the reindeer as well as how to pet them.
 This was a really neat experience to be up close and personal with the reindeer.